Deep embedded clustering of coral reef bioacoustics: Results

 \subsection{Simulations}

-First, the handpicked features were examined for separability for $K\!=\!2$ equal-sized classes (fish, whale) and $K\!=\!3$ classes (fish, whale, both) (Fig.~\ref{fig:pairplot}).
-Whale song and fish call overlapped in peak frequency and in the number of automatically extracted temporal peaks.
-The signals were most strongly separated by kurtosis, with whale song having very low kurtosis.
-The optimal clustering was found when all features were included.
-The handpicked features were clustered using the unsupervised clustering methods K-means and hierarchical agglomerative clustering (Table~\ref{tab:results1}), with $K\!=\!2$ and $K\!=\!3$ assumed for each case.
-The known simulation labels were used for post-clustering comparison of the methods.
+The handpicked features were examined for separability for $K\!=\!2$ equal-sized clusters (fish, whale) and $K\!=\!3$ clusters (fish, whale, both).
+Figure~\ref{fig:pairplot} shows the feature values colored by true signal type for one simulation trial.
+The whale and fish signals overlapped in their peak frequency and in the number of automatically extracted temporal peaks.
+The signals were most strongly separated in kurtosis, with whale signals having very low kurtosis.

-For 2 equal-sized classes, K-means had marginally higher accuracy and recall than hierarchical clustering, but lower precision (Table~\ref{tab:results1}), indicating that the signal clusters were not equidistant in feature space.
-For $K\!=\!2$ with imbalanced classes, only 25\% of simulated events were whale song, with the remaining 75\% fish calls (2500/7500).
-In this case, hierarchical agglomerative clustering had slightly higher accuracy and recall, but slightly lower precision than K-means.
-The accuracy, recall, and precision were overall higher for the imbalanced classes (Table~\ref{tab:results1}), which is likely reflective of an imbalance in feature densities for the different classes.

-The classification accuracy for 3 equal-sized classes was higher than for 2 equal-sized classes due to the choice of simulation SNR, which was selected as the higher of the two signals (15--30 dB) for the combined features.
-The handpicked feature values for the combined fish and whale class were between those of whale song or fish call alone.
-Overall, low recall and accuracy values for the handpicked feature clustering indicate that many of the whale song events were misclassified, but high precision indicates that most events classified as whale song were correct.

-Model parameters cannot be determined by cross-validation in unsupervised clustering due to its inherently label-free nature.\cite{XieDEC} To achieve reasonable classification accuracy, a previously successful model architecture was employed,\cite{Snover} and the simulation accuracy was examined for DEC with $K\!=\!2$ and $K\!=\!3$ equal-sized classes at varying latent feature vector dimensionality (Fig.~\ref{fig:hyperparameter}).
-When the latent dimension was low, eg $P\!<\!8$, all features were clustered in a single class.
-For 2 classes, accuracy was consistent when $P\!>\!8$.
-For 3 classes, accuracy was unstable.
-The instability was likely caused by weak convergence and sensitivity to the weight initialization, but the minimum latent dimension was consistent across random seeds.
-In general, higher accuracy was achieved with higher latent dimension when $K\!=\!3$.

-DEC clustering for 2 equal-sized classes is shown in Fig.~\ref{fig:DEC_sim}(a,b) using a t-SNE representation of the $\!P\!=10$--dimensional latent feature vector with perplexity 200.
-The high perplexity improved visualization, likely due to the large number of samples relative to the feature dimension.
-The point colors represent the two class labels.
-Signals that were spectrally similar were most likely to be misclassified, such as low-frequency FM sweeps and closely spaced fish pulse sequences lasting from 0.2 s to 0.4 s.
-In most cases, DEC successfully separated fish calls and whale song into separate classes, with high accuracy, precision, and recall (Table~\ref{tab:results1}).

-For 2 imbalanced classes (2500 whale/7500 fish calls), DEC had reduced accuracy likely due to its convergence to equal-sized clusters as shown in Fig.~\ref{fig:DEC_sim}(c,d).
-The reduction in precision and accuracy was directly proportional to the reduction in the class sizes (Table~\ref{tab:results1}), while recall was unchanged because the whale song class was overestimated (Fig.~\ref{fig:DEC_sim}(c,d)).